 - 2. Plot a graph to show the relationship between the length of wire (x-axis) and the resistance (y-axis). - 3.
-What is the relationship between the length of wire and the resistance? - 4.
+Describe the relationship between the length of wire and the resistance. - 4.
 Using any prior understanding of how current flows, explain your results.
+You may wish to draw a diagram to aid your explanation.